-1. Test the paper’s quality first: Before painting or writing on Xuan Paper, you can have a drop of ink on the margin of the paper and observe how quickly it diffuses.
+1. Test the paper’s quality first: Before painting or writing on Xuan Paper, you can place a drop of ink on the margin of the paper and observe how quickly it diffuses.
 If the ink diffuses quickly, you should use thick ink and write or paint faster.
-If the ink diffuses much slower, you can dilute the ink depending on your needs.
+If the ink diffuses more slowly, you can dilute the ink depending on your needs.

 Five Tips for Using Xuan Paper